ImranMA/MicroCouriers/README.md

 If we don't have above setup , then every time we hit the tracking database to get the history which is default behaviour of this application.

-#### SQL Login
-Application is using SQL Linux container for development purpose.
-You can login to SQL management studio using following credentials

-servername : localhost,1433

-Login : sa

-password : 99888ukGh43hnDw89Hol8LN21112

 # Technical Stack